 North American Young Generation in Nuclear – or NAYGN – is a non-profit, grassroots organization of young professionals in the nuclear science and technology fields.
-The organization operates on national and international levels, and is comprised of smaller, local chapters, regional leads, and the “core” governing body who runs the organization on a continental level.
+The organization operates on national and international levels and is comprised of smaller, local chapters, regional leads, and the “core” governing body that runs the organization on a continental level.
 ENERCON currently has four chapters located in Atlanta GA, Baton Rouge LA, Chicago IL, and Kansas City KS.

 Farrah Khanpour is the newly elected president for ENERCON’s flagship chapter out of Atlanta, GA.
-Khanpour is a civil engineer with ENERCON and is excited about increasing her chapters public exposure and bolstering their engagement in the community.
+Khanpour is a civil engineer with ENERCON and is excited about increasing her chapter’s public exposure and bolstering their engagement in the community.
 To achieve this, she will be introducing new initiatives that have never been explored in ENERCON NAYGN chapters before.
 She will also be advancing initiatives that have been used in the past.

-Khanpour’s new initiatives include increasing and redeveloping their chapters social media presence and volunteering at local schools at least four times a year to increase their public presence.
+Khanpour’s new initiatives include increasing and redeveloping their chapter’s social media presence and volunteering at local schools at least four times a year to increase their public presence.

 “We want to increase our social media presence in order to have a wider reach to the public and other chapters.
 Social media is a wonderful platform to share both our NAYGN message and our ENERCON brand to a greater number of people.
 We plan on implementing this by becoming more active on all NAYGN social media platforms,” said Khanpour.